Brig. Gen. Meisler visits Townsville Field Training Area

-Sgt.
-Steven Jackson, Charlie Company 307th (Expeditionary Signal Battalion – Enhanced (ESB-E), U.S. Army Brig.
-General Kevin F. Meisler, Commanding General, 311th Signal Command, Spc.
-Joshua Mendoza, Charlie Company 307th ESPE, and Command Sgt.
+U.S. Army Brig.
+General Kevin F. Meisler, Commanding General, 311th Signal Command, and Command Sgt.
 Maj.
-Jonathan Dehart, Command Sergeant Major 311th Signal Command pose for a photograph after an award at the Joint Pacific Multinational Readiness at Townsville Field Training Area (TFTA), Townsville, Australia, July 27, 2023.
+Jonathan Dehart of the 311th Signal Command visited the Joint Pacific Multinational Readiness Center (JPMRC) at Townsville Field Training Area (TFTA), Townsville, Australia, July 27, 2023 to oversee operations.

 Talisman Sabre is the largest bilateral military exercise between Australia and the United States advancing a free and open Indo-Pacific by strengthening relationships and interoperability among key Allies and enhancing our collective capabilities to respond to a wide array of potential security concerns.